Blast from the Past

 You do get the usual garage upgrades, but really they make little difference; you just go faster and crash harder.
 Although there’s no visual damage a meter warns you how much damage you can take, which can be repaired by driving through petrol stations.
 You’ll need to learn where those are quick-sharp; other racers just pile forward regardless, cut into you or break suddenly, while the cops sometimes set up roadblocks; kindly, they only put them across part of the road but hitting one stops you dead.
 Strangely, clobbering opponents or the pursuing cops does no damage and neither does knocking down speed cameras, but bump into a garden fence and you’ll take a serious hit.

-Aside from the tournament there’s a Sunday drive where you just try to beat your own scores without opponents bothering you and the time trials.
+Aside from the tournament there’s a Sunday drive where you just try to beat your own scores without opponents bothering you, and the time trials.
 Still can’t beat that 1m17.8s time for Oxford.
-It is impossible.
-Not even the game can beat it, the highest scores are all around the 1.30 mark as were mine so it's clearly a typo/bug.
+The high scores are all around the 1.30 mark - not even the game can beat it!
+It's clearly a typo/bug.
 I’ll never unlock the black cab.

 LR does have a sense of the cheap about it, there’s typos and weird sentences in the menus which has a very posh woman reciting everything while in-game there’s odd things like sign posts are reversed, the racing stripes on my Rolls are see-through and every collision has the same sound-effect, but it’s just so darn cute and fun you don’t care.
 Its rough edges add something that new games with all their sophistication and detail lose.
 I’m here for fun and this is fun.